edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/api-analytic-support.md

 # Analytic Support

-!!!
-Warning
-      Information in this page may be outdated.

 The device-onvif-camera implement the Analytic function according to `Onvif Profile M` to manage the Analytics Module and Rule configuration.

 The spec can refer to